The work healthcare runs on

 Discipline

 Every action logged with the rule it cited.
 Every workflow overridable.
 PHI stays under your tenant boundary.
-The cognitive load shifts to us; the last word stays with your team — at every decision that matters.
+The marketplace is the last call, not the first — every escalation logged with the internal cost differential that explains it.
+The cognitive load shifts to us; the last word stays with your team, at every decision that matters.

 Method